htrajan/ht-drawsteel/Ancestries/Polder.md

 #### Shadowmeld

-You become an actual [[Shadow|shadow]].
+You become an actual shadow.

 |                     |                    |
 | :------------------ | :----------------- |
 | **Keywords:** Magic | **Type:** Maneuver |
 | **Distance:** Self  | **Target:** Self   |

-**Effect**: You flatten yourself into a [[Shadow|shadow]] against a wall or floor you are touching, and become hidden from any creature you have cover or concealment from or who isn't observing you.
-While in [[Shadow|shadow]] form, you have full awareness of your surroundings, attacks against you and tests made to find you take a bane, and you can't move or take actions or maneuvers except to exit this form.
+**Effect**: You flatten yourself into a shadow against a wall or floor you are touching, and become hidden from any creature you have cover or concealment from or who isn't observing you.
+While in shadow form, you have full awareness of your surroundings, attacks against you and tests made to find you take a bane, and you can't move or take actions or maneuvers except to exit this form.
 Any ability or effect that targets more than 1 square affects you in this form only if it explicitly affects the surface you are flattened against.
 You can exit this form as a maneuver.